roman-kiselenko/smolgit/README.md

-# smollgit
+## smolgit

-**smollgit** is a super small and efficient git repository management tool.
-It offers a minimalist interface with essential [git](https://git-scm.com/) functionalities, making it perfect for small teams or individual developers.
+**smolgit** offers a minimalist interface with essential [git](https://git-scm.com/) functionalities, making it perfect for small teams or individual developers.

+### Motivation
+**smolgit** is perfect for those who value simplicity and efficiency in their workflow.
+Join us in our mission to create a more focused and accessible git experience.
+Our goal is to eliminate the bloat and offer a tool that is easy to set up, use, and maintain, without sacrificing the critical capabilities that developers rely on.

-## Feature
+### Feature

  - git operations
  - repository visualization
  - diffs and file content
  - collabration tools

-## Getting Started
+### Getting Started

 TBD